Embedded Analytics in Your Business Applications5 Considerations

 Introducing embedded analytics into your products and services is a great way to help your customers optimize their use of your software.
 If you have a good product, then helping your clients optimize the value it provides is your responsibility, and embedded analytics is great way to extend the scope and value you provide.

 2. Keep Users Inside Your Application

 Users tend to spend time in a small number of applications.
 Embedded analytics, done correctly, will help users complete their tasks and offers a greater number of reasons to remain in your application.

-It is not beneficial when a user has to leave your application to find the needed information that the application should be able to provide.
+It’s never good when a user has to leave your application to find information that the application should be able to provide.
 If the user must leave to find what they need:

 - They mentally draw boundaries on the types of value your product provides.

 - You open the door for other applications to spread into your value stream.

 - You fail to service your customer in the best possible way–by valuing their time and productivity.

 3. Empower Users with a Customizable Platform